Topics

 <Figure-2>

-Since “foods we eat” and “the energy used in our body” are mediated by absorption, an increase in energy expenditure will increases absorption rate, which in turn work up an appetite .
+Since the food we consume and the energy used in our bodies are mediated by absorption, an increase in energy expenditure will increase absorption rate, which in turn increase one’s appetite through hormonal changes.

-In contrast, if you increase the amount and frequency of eating when you are at rest and not hungry, the absorption rate will decrease.
+In contrast, if we increase the amount and frequency of eating when we are at rest and not hungry, the absorption rate will decrease.

-Exercise certainly consumes more energy, but the opposite reaction-that the body tries to regain energy that it has expended-should work.
+Exercise certainly consumes more energy, but a counter-regulatory function-that the body tries to regain energy that it has expended-should work.

-In other words, exercise is essentially a force that pushes the body in the direction of gaining strength (and ultimately, storing energy and gainning weight) as it tries to re-energize the body and restor energy circulation.
-(In particular, it works more strongly in resistant exercises such as lifting weights.)
+In other words, exercise is essentially a force that pushes the body in the direction of gaining strength and ultimately, storing energy (weight gain) as it tries to stimulate energy circulation and re-energize the body.
+(In particular, it works more strongly in resistant exercises that target muscles.)

 However, whether or not you gain weight depends on how you control the way you eat.